immutable/contracts/contracts/staking/README.md

 The Immutable zkEVM staking system allows any account (EOA or contract) to stake any amount of a token at any time.
 An account can remove all or some of their stake at any time.
 The contract has the facility to distribute rewards to stakers.

 The staking contracts are upgradeable and operate via a proxy contract.
-They use the [Universal Upgradeable Proxy Standard (UUPS)](https://eips.ethereum.org/EIPS/eip-1822) upgrade pattern, whether the authorisation and access control for upgrade resides within the application contract (the staking contract).
+They use the [Universal Upgradeable Proxy Standard (UUPS)](https://eips.ethereum.org/EIPS/eip-1822) upgrade pattern, where the access control for upgrade resides within the application contract (the staking contract).

 The system consists of a set of contracts show in the diagram below.